How to get to/from Rogers Centre

 Getting to the Rogers Centre by Public Transit

-After walking, the best method to get around Toronto is utilizing the public transit system, particularly the subway system.
+After walking, the best way to get around Toronto is by utilizing public transit, particularly the subway system.
 The subway, buses, and streetcars (which are light rail cars on the road surface as opposed to the below-ground subway) are all operated by the Toronto Transit Commission (the “TTC”).
 The simplest method for getting around the city is the subway system, which has stations along a few major lines going through downtown.

 Navigating the Subway